Dera Sacha Sauda chief Gurmeet Ram Rahim Singh granted month-long parole

 Dera Sacha Sauda chief Gurmeet Ram Rahim Singh was released on a month-long parole from Rohtak’s Sunaria jail in Haryana on Friday morning, PTI reported.

-Singh and four others is serving a life imprisonment for the murder of a former manager of the sect.
-He was sentenced by special Central Bureau of Investigation court in Haryana’s Panchkula town in October.
+Singh and four others are serving life imprisonment for the murder of a former manager of the sect.
+He was sentenced by a special Central Bureau of Investigation court in Haryana’s Panchkula town in October.
 The Dera Sacha Sauda chief is also serving a 20-year term in prison for raping two of his followers.

 Haryana Jails Minister Ranjit Chautala said that the 30-day parole was granted to Singh based on the recommendation of some officials, PTI reported.